Mirents/webdriverhelper/README.md

 Usage
 =====

-Modify ImageMagickCompareUtil.java's PATH_TO_IM_BINARY variable and point it to your ImageMagick's binary path as appropriate.
+Modify ImageMagickCompareUtil.java's PATH_TO_IM_BINARY constant and point it to your ImageMagick's binary path as appropriate.

 By default the screenshots are saved at a folder called screenshot in the root folder of this project.